oschwengers/asap/README.md

 * __Can I install ASA³P by myself?__
 Yes you can!
 Nevertheless, we highly encourage everyone to use either the **Docker** container or the **OpenStack** images.
 As there are too many combinations of linux distributions and tool/database versions we cannot give any support for this.

+## License
+ASA³P itself is published and distributed under GPL3 license.
+In contradiction, some of its dependencies bundled within the ASA³P directory (asap.tar.gz file) are published under different licenses, e.g. GPL2, BSD, MIT, LGPL, etc. A file (README.md) within the ASA³P directory contains a list of all dependencies and licenses.

+**Please notice**
+that some bundled dependecies are published under a **free-for-academic** or **free-for-non-commercial** usage license model.
+To our best knowledge this is true for at least the following databases:
+- CARD: free for academic usage
+- PubMLST: proprietary but free to use

 ## Bugs